A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Top 5 Manufacturers for fast recurve bows

-- Samick
+Samick

-Samick Sports are known for its experience and top-quality products in the industry.
+Samick Sports is known for its experience and top-quality products in the industry.
 Olympic archers use their bows and have won many awards over the years.
 The average speed of Samick Sports recurve bow is 310 FPS.
 It can hit the target with great precision from a long distance.

 Barnett is a trusted name as well when it comes to archery equipment.
 They have been in the business for years and know their customers’ needs.
 The average speed of Barnett recurve bow is 290 FPS.
 It makes it perfect for hunting or beginners who want to learn the sport.